BugShooting/BugShooting.Docs/plugin.md

 ## <a name="debug"></a>Debug Plugin Code

-If is simpel to debug your Plugin code using Visual Studio.
+It is also simpel to debug your Plugin code using Visual Studio.

 1. Install Bug Shooting on your developer machine.
 2. Create a sub directory inside the Bug Shooting **Outputs** directory using name of your choise.